-reconstructions of an actual Purkinje cell (Rapp et al., 1992).
+Hundreds of biophysically detailed neural models have been developed using GENESIS, NEURON, and similar modeling tools.
+The scientific issues addressed in these models span a broad range of topics, including intracellular signaling, dendritic processing, neural oscillations, central pattern generation, motor control, sensory coding, feature extraction, learning, and memory.
+See the 'Web Resources' section for links to research publications that have been generated using GENESIS and NEURON.
+An illustrative example of this type of biophysically detailed modeling approach is provided by the cerebellar Purkinje cell model developed by De Schutter and Bower using GENESIS.
+The dendritic morphology shown in Figure 10 contains approximately 1600 distinct compartments with lengths and diameters based on detailed anatomical reconstructions of an actual Purkinje cell.
 The model includes 10 different types of voltage-dependent channels: two Na+ channels (fast and persistent), two Ca2+ channels (T-type and P-type), three voltage-dependent K+ channels, and two Ca2+-dependent K+ channels.
-The channel properties were modeled using Hodgkin-Huxley equations, and the modeling parameters were constrained by empirical voltage-clamp data where available.
+The channel properties were modeled using HH equations, and the modeling parameters were constrained by empirical voltage-clamp data where available.
 The channels were distributed differentially over three zones of the Purkinje cell.
 Synaptic inputs were modeled using a dual exponential version of the alpha function [Eq.
-(17.35)] that allows for different time constants for the rising and falling phases of the synaptic waveform (Wilson and Bower, 1989).
-Figure 17.10 shows the response of the model to a large synchronous synaptic activation over a large portion of the dendritic tree.
+(35)] that allows for different time constants for the rising and falling phases of the synaptic waveform.
+Figure 10 shows the response of the model to a large synchronous synaptic activation over a large portion of the dendritic tree.
 This pattern of synaptic input represents activation of the Purkinje cell by a climbing fiber input.
-The so-called "complex spike" response of a Purkinje cell to climbing fiber stimulation has been well studied experimentally.
+The so-called 'complex spike' response of a Purkinje cell to climbing fiber stimulation has been well studied experimentally.
 The ability of the model to reproduce known membrane voltage and intracellular calcium characteristics of a complex spike was one of the benchmarks for tuning certain model parameters and for evaluating the underlying modeling assumptions.
-The simulation results summarized in Figure 17.10 represent only one of several studies carried out using the Purkinje cell model (De Schutter and Bower, 1994a,b).
+The simulation results summarized in Figure 10 represent only one of several studies carried out using the Purkinje cell model.
 After tuning the model to reproduce a range of in vitro firing behaviors, the model was used to make predictions about the in vivo firing patterns of Purkinje cells.
 The model has been particularly useful in elucidating the role of dendritic inhibition in shaping neural response properties.